Top international official in Bosnia bans denial of genocide - News Break

 Top international official in Bosnia bans denial of genocide

-SARAJEVO, Bosnia-Herzegovina — (AP) — The top international official in Bosnia on Friday outlawed denial of genocide in the Balkan country to counter attempts by Bosnia’s Serbs to deny the scope of the 1995 massacre in Srebrenica, Europe's only post-World War II genocide.

-The International Court of Justice and the International Criminal Court for Former Yugoslavia declared the Bosnian Serb killings of more than 8,000 Bosniaks that took place in Srebrenica during the Bosnian War as genocide.
-But Bosnian Serb officials and neighboring Serbia have refused to accept the designation.
+The killings of more than 8,000 Bosniaks by Bosnian Serb forces in Srebrenica was declared a genocide by the International Court of Justice and the International Criminal Court for Former Yugoslavia.
+But Bosnian Serbs officials and neighboring Serbia have refused to accept this.

-Valentin Inzko, the outgoing head of Bosnia’s Office of the High Representative, or OHR, imposed changes Friday to the country's criminal code, introducing prison sentences of up to five years for genocide denial and for the glorification of war criminals, including naming of streets or public institutions after them.
+Valentin Inzko, the outgoing head of Bosnia’s Office of the High Representative, or OHR, on Friday imposed changes to the country's criminal law, introducing prison sentences of up to five years for genocide deniers, and for any glorification of war criminals, including naming of streets or public institutions after them.

-“Hate speech, the glorification of war criminals and revisionism or outright denial of genocide and war crimes prevent societies from dealing with their collective past, constitute renewed humiliation of the victims and their loved ones, while also perpetuating injustice and undermining interethnic relationships," Inzko, an Austrian diplomat, said in a statement.
-“All of this causes frustrations, makes the society chronically ill, and prevents the emergence of desperately needed reconciliation.”

 The genocide in Srebrenica happened after Bosnian Serbs took control over the eastern enclave in July 1995.
 They executed Bosniak men and boys and dumped their remains into mass graves which were later dug out and reburied to cover the crime.
 The victims' remains are still being unearthed and identified.